DavidMinarsch/aea-dev/content/blog/intro/index.md

 ---
 title: 'Introduction to the AEA Framework'
-date: 2020-12-29T12:00:00+00:00
+date: 2021-04-13T12:00:00+00:00
 draft: false
 weight: 4
-summary: Framework introduction and AEA definition
+summary: Rise of the AEAs - the autonomous economic agent (AEA) framework explained
 ---

 ## Intro

 The Autonomous Economic Agent (AEA) Framework is a concept for a software toolkit that allows developers and researchers to create agents from components.
+Its initial implementation has recently reached [v1](https://github.com/fetchai/agents-aea/releases/tag/v1.0.0).

 A [software agent](https://en.wikipedia.org/wiki/Software_agent) is a computer programme that acts on behalf of a human or an organization and pursues a goal or optimizes an internal [utility](https://en.wikipedia.org/wiki/Utility) function.